Morris County DWI Lawyers Providing Tough Advocacy for Morris County Drunk and Drugged Driving Defendants.

 Driving under the influence of drugs (DUID) is treated by the New Jersey criminal justice system as comparable, but not identical, to driving while intoxicated (DWI)

 Unlike DWI, there is no limit like there is with DWI.
 For example, if a driver has a .08 blood alcohol content level, the driver is presumed to have driven while drunk.
-With a DUID case, the test is whether having any narcotic, habit-producing, or hallucinogenic drug in a driver’s system rendered the driver incapable of operating his/her vehicle in a safe manner.
+With a DUID case, the test is whether having any narcotic, habit-producing, or hallucinogenic drug in a driver’s system rendered the driver incapable of operating his/her vehicle safely.
 The impairment of a DUID drive is determined by the testimony of the police officer – which makes a careful cross-examination of the police officer a key part of defending DUID charges.

-A driver who operates a vehicle while drugged will face the same penalties, if convicted, as a drunk driver.
+A driver who operates a vehicle while drugged will face the same penalties if convicted as a drunk driver.
 A DUID conviction will be considered a prior offense if the driver is subsequently arrested for driving while intoxicated.

 As with intoxicated drivers, our Morris County DWI and DUI lawyers explain that a driver suspected of driving under the influence of drugs will be asked to undergo a field sobriety test or a drug evaluation test (an examination of the driver’s pupils, blood pressure, and pulse rate).
 If the officer still suspected drug involvement, the driver will be asked to undergo a blood or urine test.
 Blood and urine tests often can be challenged for being unreliable and flawed because different drugs interact with the body differently.